 1D.
 Notice of Expenditures: Notice of all expenditures described in the procedures above shall be printed in the meeting minutes and posted on the club mailing after they have been approved by a club officer who was present at the meeting.

 2. Annual dues are $30 for individuals, $45 for families living at the same address.
 Dues are payable in December for the following year.
 Members joining during the year will pay a prorated amount based on the months remaining in the year at the time they join.
 Prorated monthly dues are $2.50/month for individuals or $4.00/month for families.
 Active members are all those whose dues are paid in full.

-3. President, Treasurer, and Vice President will be nominated in February, elected in March and begin serving in April to serve for a term of 12 months.
+3. President, Treasurer, and Vice President will be nominated in October, elected in November and begin serving on January 1st to serve for a term of 12 months.

 The President or his/her designee will prepare an agenda and run meetings in a parliamentary fashion.
 In the event the President is not present, the Vice President or Treasurer will run the meeting.
 Every member of the club will have the right to place any number of items on the agenda.
 The President or his/her designee will also be responsible for taking meeting minutes and informing members through club postings on items pertinent to the club mission.

 The Treasurer will bank and disburse funds according to the wishes of the club membership, and will compile a monthly report on the treasury to be delivered at the monthly meetings.